DevSnicket/eunice/README.md

 To support different sources of structure and dependency a common data format is defined in YAML.

-### Generators
+### Analyzers

-Generators are implemented to create the YAML files, which can then be optionally post-processed and combined.
-Currently in development is a single file JavaScript generator.
+Analyzers are implemented to create the YAML files, which can then be optionally post-processed and combined.
+Currently in development is a single file JavaScript analyzer.

 ### Renderer